hyphacoop/handbook/guides/calendar.md

 # Calendar

-Depending on your e-mail client Calendar may automaticaly be added when setting up your e-mail address with google.
+Depending on your e-mail client, Calendar may automaticaly be added when setting up your e-mail address with google.

 If you need to add your e-mail manually some links that may help.